naqi72/OCR-and-Document-Search-Web-Application-Prototype/README.md

     streamlit run app.py
     ```

-## Deployment
-The application is deployed at: [LIVE URL HERE]

 ## Features
--Upload images in popular formats like PNG, JPEG, JPG.

--Choose between EasyOCR and Tesseract models for text extraction.

--Extract text in both Hindi and English.

--Once the text is extracted from the image, it is displayed clearly on the page for easy reading.

--Search for specific keywords in the extracted text, with highlighted results.

--Download extracted text as a plain text file, making it easy to save or share.

--Deployed online for public access.
+- **Text Extraction (OCR)**: Upload a JPEG or PNG image, and the app extracts all readable text.

+- **Keyword Search and Highlighting**: Enter a keyword to search within the extracted text, which will be highlighted for better readability.

+- **User-Friendly Interface**: Streamlit-based UI for seamless interaction.

-###  Tech Stack:
+##  Tech Stack:
 - **Streamlit**: Fast and modern web framework for creating data-driven apps.

 - **EasyOCR**: Optical Character Recognition library supporting multiple languages

-- **Huggingface Transformers**: Pre-trained models for NLP, specifically used here for keyword searches.

-- **Pillow**: Image processing capabilities to handle uploaded image files.
+- **Pillow (PIL)**: Image processing capabilities to handle uploaded image files.

 - **NumPy**: For image conversion and array manipulation.

+- **Regular Expressions (re)**: Enables efficient keyword highlighting.